GeneCloud1485/Drama-in-History/docs/4_combat/Archive/Updated_Combat_Summary.md

 - Patterns at or under <u>AGL</u> can be used for <u>Reactions</u>, the size of the pattern depends on the weapon type
 	- ==Trained & accomplished== fighters can use patterns at ≤AGL+1
 	- ==Expert== fighters can use patterns at up to ≤AGL+2
-- Doubles+ of fives or less can be used as additions to come Reactions outcome results e.g. Double Feint
+- Doubles+ of fives or less can be used as additions to some Reactions outcome results e.g. Double Feint
 - Smaller patterns can be combined to create Larger patterns e.g. two 'Doubles' can be used to count as a 'Triple'

 <u>Having a large Resistance dice</u> (Rd) <u>pool</u> will reduce the combatant's AGL for generating dice patterns